Interior Textile Design for Droog

 Pictures by: Dário Pequeno Paraiso

 Together they are making the textile for the interior.
-After completion, they can use their newly learned skills for their own economic activities and other projects.
+After completion, they can use their newly learned skills for their economic activities and other projects.

 During an intensive one-month weaving course, a community of around 25 men and women living on the island were trained to weave the substantial textile.
-The newly learned skills and techniques hope to inject fresh economic activities into the community, as well as support the existing island-artisan activities.
+The newly learned skills and techniques hope to inject new economic activities into the community, as well as support the existing island-artisan activities.